tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 ### Stock assets

-If you are using stock
+If you are using stock assets (photos, videos, icons, illustrations whatever) stop using assets that are clearly stock assets